playroom-security/AWS-SYSOPS-Administrator-Labs/Module_03_Depolyment_provisioning_automation/labs/ec2_Image_Builder.md

 ![image-building-status](/Assets/ec2-img-builder-buiding.png)

-After a few minutes, the build instance will be terminated and a test instance will be created.
+After a few minutes, the build instance will be terminated and a test instance will be created and later terminated..

 ![test-instance-created](/Assets/test-instance-ec2-image.png)